EranOfek/AstroPack/README.md

 ### Celestial coordinates

-A large number of tools for coordinates calculations, conversion, and manipulation is available (e.g., in the <a href="https://github.com/EranOfek/AstroPack/wiki/celestial">celestial</a> package.
+A large number of tools for coordinates calculations, conversion, and manipulation is available (e.g., in the <a href="https://github.com/EranOfek/AstroPack/wiki/celestial">celestial</a> package).

 ### Celestial mechanics